Frequently Asked Questions

 What is the process of buying a puppy from you?

 I ask that interested people fill out my puppy questionnaire.
+If you found me via Good Dog then I ask you fill out my Good Dog Application Addendum.
 Once I have that background information, I will reach out to you and we can chat about any questions you might have.
 There are typically lots of things to talk about regarding Azawakh.

 From there, I place you on my interest list and keep in touch.
 When it’s getting closer to when I intend to breed a litter, I will reach out to you and when pregnancy is confirmed we can start talking further details.

-At twelve weeks, you can pick your puppy up and pay in full for the pup.
+At twelve weeks, you can pick your puppy up and pay the remaining price in full for the pup.
 I can help arrange both ground transport and walk you through how to arrange for air transport if you need to fly to come get your puppy.

 Throughout all of this don’t hesitate to reach out if you have questions, concerns, or even if you’d like to be removed from the interest list.
 You can always reach me via my facebook page In Stride Azawakh & Training or email firstname.lastname@example.org.
 Once we’ve talked for a bit, I’m also happy to hand out my phone number as well.